jfbrennan/blog/README.md

 ![Image](src)

-And if they render without working JavaScript, then they’d certainly render with no JavaScript at all, which means we’d be back to basic HTML and CSS, but with the look of a true component.
+And if they render without working JavaScript, then they’d certainly render with no JavaScript at all, which means we’re back to basic HTML and CSS, but with the look of a true component.
 Except it wouldn’t be a React component or even a WebComponent – it’d simply be a custom HTML tag.

 # Custom HTML Tags
 Now that we’re IE11+ it makes a lot of sense to consider custom HTML tags.